Inquire

 Conversions and traffic are not the same thing.

-And unfortunately, I’ve talked to people who get plenty of traffic, yet their website still isn’t converting.
+And unfortunately, I’ve talked to business owners who get plenty of traffic, yet their website still isn’t converting.

 It really bums me out that this #1 spot on Google is doing them such a disservice, because getting more traffic from Google will not solve your conversion problems.